 After being retained at the Lab under the longest deferment the Lab was able to grant, in or around the Spring of 1944 Riehle was drafted into the army and sent to basic training in the midwest, with his wife and son returning to Cincinnati.
 He had been told by his superiors at the Lab that they intended to have him released from the army and returned to the Lab but years later Joe recalled his firm belief at the time that nobody was getting out of the army until the anticipated D-Day operation was successfully accomplished.

 After the Rad Lab wound down its operations in late 1945, Joe returned to Cincinnati but was quickly drafted into the Army Air Core and assigned to Wright-Patterson Air Force base in Dayton, Ohio.
-His good fortune continued however when the base authorities discovered the reason for his deferment during the war and placed him in charge of an underutilized base machine shop where he could do relatively interesting work free of emuch of the tedium faced by most GI’s.
+His good fortune continued however when the base authorities discovered the reason for his deferment during the war and placed him in a position of some responsibility at the underutilized base machine shop where he could do relatively interesting work free of much of the tedium faced by most GI’s.
 Of course he could also visit his wife and growing family in nearby Cincinnati on the weekends.

 Following his discharge he returned to Cincinnati and the shop, which he managed for over 30 years after the death of his father (Albert Joseph) in 1952.
 His son Bill also worked at the shop for a time as a young man and later operated a similar business, Blue Chip Tool, which today is managed by his son, also a William (Bill) Riehle.

-Recounting Joseph’s telling of this, I have often imagined that moment when he realized suddenly that instead of facing possible death on the beaches of France he would be reunited with his wife and son to do a job he enjoyed while contributing usefully to the war effort.
+Recounting one of Joseph’s rare discussions about his time in Boston, I have often imagined that moment when he realized that instead of facing possible death on the beaches of France he would be reunited with his wife and son to do a job he enjoyed while contributing usefully to the war effort.
 His only comment I can recall relating to that moment however was, in effect, “You never know when hard work and commitment to doing your job well will payback beyond any possible expectation.”

 As a young boy in the 50’s, steeped in the drama of the recent World War, it seemed somehow disappointing that my father had not fought the bad guys, meaning of course that he did not carry a rifle in Europe or the Pacific.
 Still, I understood that he had served, and that he had served in an important, if not senior capacity.
 Over the years I realized increasingly how vital that contribution was, and how fortunate we were that he could serve in that capacity.